What Is Fault Tree Analysis?

 Bell Laboratories first developed the deductive process during the 1960s.
 The company wanted a reliable method for visually identifying human errors that resulted in equipment failure.
 Since then, maintenance teams worldwide have embraced FTA to uncover the real causes of asset and system failures.

-Fault trees help organizational leaders determine the root causes of equipment failures.
+Fault trees help organizational leaders determine the root causes of equipment failure events.
 The process enhances asset reliability, improves safety, and increases customer satisfaction.
 The three components of FTA include:

 1. Fault Tree Diagram